 Vasileios Marinis

-Professor of Christian Art and Architecture
+Professor of Art History and Medieval Studies

 B.A.
 University of Athens; D.E.A.
 Université de Paris I Panthéon-Sorbonne; M.A.R.
 Yale University; L.M.S.
 Pontifical Institute of Mediaeval Studies, University of Toronto; Ph.D.
 University of Illinois at Urbana-Champaign